Dave Kalter Memorial

 This trip is sponsored by DARA, DX Engineering, QCWA Foundation, along with several other clubs and individuals.
 See the team page for more information.

-We are On The Air
+We were On The Air previously as PJ2Y

 Just uploaded yesterday’s (Friday) log to clublog.
 Livestream not working for us at this time so will do periodic uploads.
 May be few and far between.